Is there a difference between ABA and IBI?

 How much does therapy cost?

 The total cost of therapy depends on the number of hours of therapy/week.
-If you receive service from a company/agency, you will likely be asked to pay a fixed rate for service.
-From that amount, all team members are paid from that lump sum.
-If you work with a private provider who works with independent contractors, you may be required to pay each team member individually.
-Rates can vary depending on the individual’s experience and credentials.
+You will be asked to pay a fixed hourly rate for service.
+From that amount, all team members are paid.

 How many hours of therapy per week does my child need?